AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 * Mint a public token

-Public tokens are stored in mappings.
-Unlike Records, which are encrypted on-chain, mappings will always contain public data.
+In the Token program, public balances are stored in program mappings.
+Mappings are public key-value stores on Aleo Network nodes which store long term persistent public state onchain.

+Below we will mint a public token using the `mint_public` function.
+When this function is run, it will update the balance in the `account` mapping corresponding to the specified Aleo `address`.

 Navigate back to the Execute widget and repeat the steps in the previous section for minting a public token.
 The transaction summary from the block explorer should resemble the following: